jax-ml/jax/docs/installation.md

 that NVIDIA provides for this purpose.

 JAX currently ships two CUDA wheel variants:
-* CUDA 12.0 and CuDNN 8.9.
+* CUDA 12.2 and CuDNN 8.9.4.
 * CUDA 11.8 and CuDNN 8.6.

-You may use a JAX wheel provided the major version of your CUDA and CuDNN installation matches, and the minor version is at least as new as the version JAX expects.
-For example, you would be able to use the CUDA 12.0 wheel with CUDA 12.1 and CuDNN 8.9.
+You may use a JAX wheel provided the major version of your CUDA installation matches, and the minor versions are the same or newer.
+JAX checks the versions of your libraries, and will report an error if they are not sufficiently new.

 Your CUDA installation must also be new enough to support your GPU.
 If you have an Ada Lovelace (e.g., RTX 4080) or Hopper (e.g., H100) GPU,